AdamLaurie/sjcam/README.md

 # setting camera parameters

 Changeable parameters can be set using the SET command, followed by parameter name and value.
-To get a full list of paramaters and values, use:
+To get a full list of parameters and values, use:

   sjcam set ? ?